Google leads funding round for Indian space startup Pixxel

 Miner Rio Tinto Ltd RIO.AX and Australian agritech company DataFarming are clients, Pixxel said.

 The startup has raised more $71 million from investors including Accenture PLC ACN.F.
-Pixxel did not specify how much Google had invested or the valuation it reflected.
+Pixxel did not specify the valuation it reflected.

-Google in India did not immediately respond to questions about the investment.
+Google said it had made the investment in Pixxel through its India Digitalisation Fund, which focuses on investment in India-based startups.

 Founder and Chief Executive Awais Ahmed said Pixxel would be "the most valued space tech company in India after this investment".